mppatterson84/verbose-pancake/README.md

 A list of Django Apps which I've built include:

 * A pages app to simply display static pages.
-* A sendemail app which allows a user to send contact emails to me which are delivered via SendGrid.
+* A sendemail app that allows a user to send contact emails to me which are delivered via SendGrid.
-  I've also included the functionality to collect the email address, email subject, and email body from the form submission and store it all in the database.
+  I've also included the functionality to collect the email address, email subject, email body, and created at date and time.
+When the form is submitted, the email is sent and all the information is saved to the database.
 * A blog app which features include:

   * User-end templates for creating, updating, and deleting posts.